Nickpizzablock/cse15l-lab-reports/lrw8.md

 AND

-if the url is valid `a.com(())` is invalid because you don't see any websites with characters after the .com except characters after a `/`
+if the url is valid. `a.com(())` is invalid because you don't see any websites with characters after the .com except characters after a `/`

+Basically, anything anything within brackets should be the hyperlink text and everything in the url must look valid.

 ### Test 1